 Who We Are

-The Scholarly Communication Institute recently conducted a study on career preparation in humanities graduate programs.
+Humanities scholars come from a wide array of backgrounds and embark on a variety of careers in areas like libraries, museums, archives, higher education and humanities administration, publishing, research and technology, and more.
+To learn more about these varied career paths, in 2013 the Scholarly Communication Institute conducted a study on career preparation in humanities graduate programs.
 The study included two confidential surveys: one for people on alternative academic career paths (that is, people with graduate training in the humanities and allied fields working beyond the professoriate); and another for their employers.
 The report, data, and ancillary materials are available at the links below.

 - Read the report, executive summary, and shareable slides

 - View and work with data from the main survey

 - View and work with data from the employer survey